flythereddflagg/flythereddflagg.github.io/python_book/docs/21-More-Functions.md

 ### Default Values for Parameters

 We saw in line 29 the following line of code: `def print_a_number(number=1):`.
 This function definition supplied a default value for the `number` parameter.
 Any function parameter may have a default value.
 The effect of this definition is that if no argument is passed that corresponds to that parameter the value for the parameter will be assumed and inserted into the function.
 However, if the corresponding argument is given then it will override the default value.
+You may mix and match required and optional parameters like this but you must put the optional parameters with default values **after** the required "positional" parameters.

 ### Returns and the None type